sul-dlss-deprecated/was-dissemination/README.md

 # Was-Dissemination

-Routes items to the `wasSeedDisseminationWF` or `wasCrawlDisseminationWF`
+A robot suite that routes web archiving items to the `wasSeedDisseminationWF` or `wasCrawlDisseminationWF`.
+There is only a single step in this robot suite (`start-special-dissemination`).
+See https://github.com/sul-dlss/was-dissemination/blob/master/robots/start_special_dissemination.rb#L17-L25 for the route.

 # Documentation